Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 Environmental Concern as a Luxury Good

 Jeffords, Thompson, and Gwinn (2019) used Google Trends data to show that wealthier US households use the internet to research environmental issues much more often than lower-income households.
 This has led economists to consider environmental concern a luxury, with rising income equating to more access to the means to perpetuate environmental change.
-Using a similar perspective, the political economy implications reason that policy will reflect the wishes of those with the most financial means, the elite.
-And, as a result, this policy will reflect the wishes and voices of those who will be least likely to face environmental hardship, such as the negative effects of pollution, through the wealthy’s innate access to better living conditions and economic opportunities.
+The political economy implications reason that policy will reflect the wishes of those with the most financial means, the elite.
+Moreover, this policy will reflect the wishes and voices of those who are least likely to face environmental hardships, such as the negative effects of pollution, because of the wealthy’s inherent access to better living conditions and economic opportunities.

 Unequal Burdens and Revenue Redistribution

 The environmental justice academic community confirms a fundamental inequity: minority and low-income households bear pollution and environmental consequences disproportionately.
-For example, when it comes to particulate matter exposure, respiratory and cardiovascular disease, mortality rates, and cognitive decline in children can be traced back to the inability to avoid polluted environments.
-And the truly unfortunate phenomenon is that this harm compounds across generations, affecting entire communities for many years into the future.
+For example, when it comes to particulate matter exposure, respiratory and cardiovascular disease, mortality rates, and cognitive decline in children can be traced to the inability to avoid polluted environments (Di et al., 2017; Sunyer et al., 2015).
+Moreover, the truly unfortunate phenomenon is that this harm compounds across generations, affecting entire communities for many years to come (Banzhaf et al., 2019).

 Environmental policy elements, at times, fail to help communities facing compounded inequalities.
-For example, carbon taxes, through their regressive structure, burden many because lower-income households spend a larger share of their income on energy than wealthier households do, facing rates that undermine their financial integrity on a broad scale, such as jeopardizing their ability to pay for other essentials like food and clothing.
-To correct this, a revenue design, where a fee-and-dividend revenue return works as a uniform lump sum, can be progressive (tax rate increases with income) in net terms, but this could force distributional analysis to occur to survey policy before widespread implementation, not later on, to avoid harming the people and communities the policy was meant to benefit.
+For example, carbon taxes, through their regressive structure, burden many because lower-income households spend a larger share of their income on energy than wealthier households do (Hassett et al., 2009), facing rates that undermine their financial integrity on a broad scale, such as jeopardizing their ability to pay for other essentials like food and clothing.
+To correct this, a revenue design, where a fee-and-dividend revenue return works as a uniform lump sum, can be progressive (tax rate increases with income) in net terms, but this could force distributional analysis to occur to survey policy before widespread implementation, not later on, to avoid harming the people and communities the policy was meant to benefit (Cronin et al., 2019).

 VI.
 Congestion Pricing: Economic Theory and Political Reality